 Ian Rhodes has been our Interim Chief Financial Officer since February 1, 2021.
-Mr. Rhodes joined Brio Financial Group ("Brio") in January 2021.
-From March 2020 to December 2020, Mr. Rhodes served as the Interim CFO of Roadway Moving and Storage.
+Since August 2024, Mr. Rhodes has been the Chief Financial Officer of Renatus Tactical Acquisition Corp I. Mr. Rhodes joined Brio Financial Group ("Brio") in January 2021.
+From March 2020 to December 2020, Mr. Rhodes served as the Interim Chief Financial Officer of Roadway Moving and Storage.
 From November 2018 to July 2019, he served as Interim CFO of Greyston Bakery and Foundation.
-From December 2016 to September 2018, Mr. Rhodes served as President, CEO and Director of GlyEco, Inc., and served as CFO of GlyEco, Inc. from February 2016 to December 2016.
-From May 2014 to January 2016, he served as CFO of Calmare Therapeutics.
+From December 2016 to September 2018, Mr. Rhodes served as President, Chief Executive Officer and Director of GlyEco, Inc., and served as Chief Financial Officer of GlyEco, Inc. from February 2016 to December 2016.
+From May 2014 to January 2016, he served as Chief Financial Officer of Calmare Therapeutics.
 Mr. Rhodes began his career at PricewaterhouseCoopers, where he worked for 15 years.
-Mr. Rhodes holds a Bachelor of Science degree in Business Administration with a concentration in Accounting from Seton Hall University and is a licensed CPA in New York
+Mr. Rhodes holds a Bachelor of Science degree in Business Administration with a concentration in Accounting from Seton Hall University and is a licensed CPA in New York.